GispoCoding/qgis_workshop/README.md

 # QGIS tutorial
 Want to get started with QGIS, but have no clue what to do??
 You're in the right place!

-Originally created for a QGIS workshop held for students in Amsterdam in December 2019, but the materials are open for everyone to use/copy/improve.
+Originally created for a QGIS workshop held at Visualizing Knowledge conference in 2019, but the materials are open for everyone to use/copy/improve.

-There are three basic tasks with instructions and sample data in the sample_data folder.
+There are some basic tasks with instructions and sample data in the sample_data folder.
 They do not contain step by step instructions for each, but will give you the necessary input data and a brief description of steps you need to take to do the tasks.

 ## Download QGIS
 Before you can find QGIS installers for your OS here: